Jbarkley27/catch100/README.md

 # catch100
-A web game I made to practice my HTML/CSS/Javascript skills
+A web based version of DiceGame(already on github written in java) that adds a beautiful and responsive interface.